 It's nice to meet you!
 I'm a Holistic Coach, Advanced Clinical Hypnotherapist and Certified Mindfulness Based Eating Awareness Training facilitator.
+I have just completed my coursework for my Master's degree in Transpersonal Counseling Psychology.
 My 4 kids call me mom.
-I'm a seeker, a lover and a human on the crazy adventure of life.
-I have had an addictive relationship and emotional love affair with food and learned how to live beyond the shackles that kept me in.
+I have had an addictive relationship and emotional love affair with food & a disordered relataionship with my body and learned how to live beyond the shackles that kept me in.
 I've healed from emotional ups and debilitating downs as well as massive financial and relationship loss, along with all the anxiety that created.
 I'd like to teach you to do the same, so I invite you to check out my coaching services and group programs if you'd like to experience freedom with food and life!

 A little about my own struggles with weight and my relationship to food.

 I grew up in the sunny land of San Diego, California.
 I spent many days basking in the warm sunshine and swimming in the waves on the beach in Del Mar, CA. I don't know about your experience, but growing up in a bikini on the beach in southern California, listening to people often comment about how the girls look, I became very self conscious and got a little (or very large) complex about how I thought it was acceptable to look.
-I even remember my dad, looking at certain women on the beach, "that woman has no business in a bathing suit.
 This is my story.

 I tried many diets and found that sticking to a diet was not my forte.
 In fact, going on a diet was usually an excuse for me to binge (& immediately begin obsessing about everything I wasn't going to be eating, and then eating it) and end up feeling so much shame about it.
 Diets only ended up causing me shame, to feel like a failure and to not trust myself in my relationship to food.
 I even tried purging a few times, but this just made me feel more shame and stress.

 I am not going to lie and say that now I am a "perfect" eater.
 I don't believe there is such a thing.
-Eating is one of life's greatest pleasures and bringing the full enjoyment of that experience back to the eating process, is one of my goals with my client.
-I will say that I have learned to maintain a very balanced relationship to food & my body.
+Eating is one of life's greatest pleasures and bringing the full enjoyment of that experience back to the eating process, is one of my goals with my clients.
+After much healing work and learning to relate in a new way to food and my body, I have learned to maintain a very balanced relationship to food & my body.
 I don't worry about what and when I eat.
-I feel free with food and that is no small miracle for me!
+I feel free with food and comfortable in my body and that is no small miracle for me!

 Over the years I have learned many amazing modalities to overcome food and body obsessions and heal shame and an unhealthy relationship to food.
 I have learned to trust myself (yes, around food too!) and value myself beyond looking a certain way.
 I no longer ever feel the need to binge!
 I have found my purpose, so I have a positive focus which takes my mind off of food.
 I learned how to take the energy I spent on cravings and dreaming about pigging out on some chocolate chip cookie dough ice cream and peanut butter m n m's, and the ensuing shame, and put it towards making a difference in the world.
 I have learned to be much more accepting and compassionate with myself and not to weigh myself, because that only gives me a possible opportunity to shame and judge myself.
 I have learned to lighten up.
 I have learned to forgive, myself first and others too.
 I have learned that there is a direct connection between my relationship to myself and my relationship to food and in order for my relationship with food to heal, I first needed to heal my relationship with myself, which is a life-long journey and I am thrilled to be on it!